mxmlnkn/rapidgzip/python/rapidgzip/README.md

 </div>

-(Alternative Name: Rapidgzip: Random Access Parallel (Indexed) Decompression for Gzip Files)

 This repository contains the command line tool `pragzip`, which can be used for parallel decompression of almost any gzip file.

-The Python module provides a `PragzipFile` class, which can be used to seek inside gzip files without having to decompress them first.
+The Python module provides a `RapidgzipFile` class, which can be used to seek inside gzip files without having to decompress them first.
 Alternatively, you can use this simply as a **parallelized** gzip decoder as a replacement for Python's builtin `gzip` module in order to fully utilize all your cores.

 The random seeking support is the same as provided by [indexed_gzip](https://github.com/pauldmccarthy/indexed_gzip) but further speedups are realized at the cost of higher memory usage thanks to a least-recently-used cache in combination with a parallelized prefetcher.